-Daily machine parameter verification used from commissioning to machine QA, without compromise between high accuracy and speed
+Daily machine parameter verification is used from commissioning to machine QA, without compromise between high accuracy and speed

 - Optimised for pencil beam scanning

-- High resolution scintillator-based sensor
+- High-resolution scintillator-based sensor

 - Single shot and movie mode measurements

 - Dicom RT export supported